 Massage is the manipulation of the muscular system and connective tissue to aid in promotion of health and wellness.
-Massage therapy is to be used under the supervision of your PCP, and can be a great adjust therapy to add to your wellness regiment.
+Massage therapy is to be used under the supervision of your PCP, and can be a great adjunct therapy to add to your wellness regiment.

 “the practitioner applies manual techniques, and may apply adjunctive therapies, with the intention of positively affecting the health and well-being of the client.”
 (AMTA)